 NCSEA's board enacted an impressive recruitment plan with an inclusiveness strategy, which empowered the board to make strides towards being more reflective of the demographics that NCSEA serves.

-Did You Know: NCSEA is conducting a survey of
+Did You Know: NCSEA conducted a survey of

 Diversity and Inclusiveness in the North Carolina Clean Energy Industry